apache/beam/sdks/python/README.md

 Many projects will grow to multiple source code files.
 It is recommended that you organize your project so that all code involved in running your pipeline can be built as a Python package.
 This way, the package can easily be installed in the VM workers executing the job.

-Please follow the example in `google/cloud/dataflow/examples/complete/juliaset`.
+Follow the [Juliaset example](https://github.com/apache/incubator-beam/tree/python-sdk/sdks/python/apache_beam/examples/complete/juliaset).
 If the code is organized in this fashion, you can use the `--setup_file` command line option to create a source distribution out of the project files, stage the resulting tarball, and later install it in the workers executing the job.

-## Contact Us
+## More Information

-We welcome all usage-related questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/google-cloud-dataflow) tagged with `google-cloud-dataflow`.
+Please report any issues on [JIRA](https://issues.apache.org/jira/browse/BEAM/component/12328910).

-Please report any issues on [JIRA](https://issues.apache.org/jira/browse/BEAM/?selectedTab=com.atlassian.jira.jira-projects-plugin:issues-panel).
+If you’re interested in contributing to the Beam SDK, start by reading the [Contribute](http://beam.incubator.apache.org/contribute/) guide.